- SST specializes in consumer loan servicing

 Today, SST services auto loans and leases, recreational vehicles, boats, motorcycles

-and power sports equipment, credit cards, signature loans, manufactured housing
+and power sports equipment, unsecured consumer loans, credit cards, signature loans, manufactured housing

 and other consumer receivables.
-SST provides primary servicing through two channels:
+SST provides primary servicing for our clients through two channels:

-conduits (daily flow relationships) and bulk transfer transactions.
+conduits (daily flow relationships) and bulk transfer transactions (portfolio acquisitions).

 - Conduits - receivables are originated daily